 Household finances can be seriously impacted when living with a brain tumour diagnosis, which can in turn have a huge effect on day-to-day life and your ability to cope as a caregiver.
 You may find yourself being solely responsible for all financial matters and it can be difficult to know where to turn to for information and support.
+Here we talk about the options for financial help for brain tumour patients and their carers.

 A 2018 report by Brain Tumour Research found that the average household living with a brain tumour diagnosis was financially worse off by £14,783.